iamspriyadarshi/CV_PROJECT/README.md

 Computer_Vision_Model.ipynb - Contains code for data preparation as well training the model.

-Computer_Vision_Application.ipynb - Contains code for utilizing the trained model for tracking a person presence.
-With a slight modification in the code can be used for a lot of applications.

 Trained model and training data is available here: https://drive.google.com/drive/folders/1n8E6Kf9NN56PoqyK8_q1osW3IQcW4fDm?usp=sharing